TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 * :php:`SvgIconProvider` – For all SVG icons
 * :php:`FontawesomeIconProvider` – For all icons which can be found in fontawesome.io

-In case your need special IconProvider you can implement your own, your class has to implement the :php:`IconProviderInterface`.
+In case you need special IconProvider you can implement your own, your class has to implement the :php:`IconProviderInterface`.

 .. _icon-usage: